jina-ai/jina/docs/fundamentals/document/document-api.md

 # Document

-`Document` is the basic data type that Jina operates with text, picture, video, audio, image or 3D mesh: they are all `Document`s in Jina.
+`Document` is Jina's basic data type.
+Whether you're working with text, image, video, audio, or 3D meshes, they are all `Document`s in Jina.

 ## Minimum working example